shaz50/devops_starter/README.md

 # devops_starter
-This repository is created for Depops training purpose
+This repository is created for Devops training purpose